A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 2: validation of the Results

 Another typical oversight noted in the literature is to neglect the accumulated error.
 A statistical test for two samples, like the Wilcoxon's test, has an estimated error, but this error increases with each pair of comparisons.
 Thus, when simultaneously comparing the results of our proposal with those attained by several other algorithms, the application of Wilcoxon's test (or others such as the t-test) is totally discouraged, because it cannot ensure that the proposal is statistically better than all the other reference algorithms.
 Thus, once the pairwise p-values have been computed, a correction method must be used to counteract the effect of multiple comparisons, by controlling either the family-wise error rate, or the false discovery error rate \cite{Aickin1996}.
 Several procedures have been proposed to this end, among which Bonferroni-Dunn \cite{Dunn1961}, Holm-Bonferroni \cite{Holm1979}, Hochberg \cite{Hochberg1995} and Hommel \cite{Hommel1988} are the most widely used \cite{statistics}.

 Also linked to statistical validation, another recommendation is to provide the p-values of tests carried out in the experimentation.
 However, we note that p-value, as such, is not a totally objective measure, as it is highly dependent on the sample size \cite{lin13_resear_commen_too_big_to_fail}.
-Section \ref{sec:case_study} presents an example of a comparison that goes through the methodological steps prescribed in this second guideline.
+Section \ref{sec:case_study} presents several examples of comparisons that goes through the methodological steps prescribed in this second guideline.

-Finally, although frequentist hypothesis tests have been used extensively within the community working in metaheuristics, Bayesian approaches have emerged in recent years as an alternative for comparing algorithms' performance in optimization and classification problems \cite{benavoli2017time}.
-Indeed, a Bayesian trend \cite{gelman2013bayesian} has emerged with some criticisms to the well-known Null Hypothesis Statistical Tests (NHST), and there are some interesting proposals of Bayesian tests analogous to the classic frequentist tests \cite{benavoli2017time}.
-The Bayesian paradigm makes statements about the distribution of the difference between the two algorithms under comparison, which can be of help when the NHST does not find significant differences between them.
-The rNPBST package \cite{carrasco2017rnpbst} and the jMetalPy framework \cite{BENITEZHIDALGO2019100598} are useful tools to apply these tests.